richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

    :::image type="content" source="../../media/glint/setup/import-choice.png" alt-text="Screenshot of the import option selection screen, including the New User Schema or Attribute Updates option.":::

 > [!CAUTION]
-> The Viva Glint Admin that sets up or changes attributes needs to save changes in the **default language for your organization**.
-Confirm that the default language (often English) is selected in the Language dropdown menu in Glint.
-Setting up or editing attributes in a different language resets the expected language for Viva Glint data ingestion and causes upload errors.
+> The Glint Admin who sets up or changes attributes needs to save changes in the **default language for your organization**.
+Confirm that the default language (often English) is selected in the **Language** dropdown menu in Glint.
+Setting up or editing attributes in a different language resets the expected language for Glint data ingestion and causes upload errors.

 Learn more about how to set up attributes in Viva Glint: